cartheur/aeon/README.md

 ## What is _an_ AGI?

-Artificial general intelligence (AGI) is the ability of an intelligent agent to understand or learn any intellectual task that human beings or other animals exhibit.
+Artificial general intelligence (AGI) is a misnomer.
+What we want is a machine that can learn from experience.
+In my case: I insist upon the addition it learn an intellectual task that analogous animals exhibit.

 ## Why _this_ AGI?